What Are Conformal Coatings?

 How Are Conformal Coatings Applied?

 An operator or machine can treat a circuit board by brushing, dipping, or spraying on a material.
 With liquid-based methods of application, however, there can be accidental bubbling or pooling.
 At HZO, we utilize chemical vapor deposition (CVD).
 This method of coating is more uniform and conformal than brushed, dipped, or sprayed liquids.
+Our conformal coating company also specializes in conformal coating masking to ensure that parts of a PCBA or component where you don’t want a coating to be applied are covered.

-After the conformal coating application process, most conformal coatings need time to cure and correctly set.
+After the conformal coating application process, most waterproof conformal coatings need time to cure and correctly set.
 While, in some cases, air-drying is enough, it’s a slow and inconsistent method.
 Other coatings need to react to heat from an oven chamber or exposure to UV light.
 Because CVD, a machine-driven, repeatable process does not require curing or heat, components are ready to move to production within a shorter time.
 HZO equipment speeds up time and improves the volume of prepared batches, moving parts more quickly into the next stage of manufacturing.

 What Are the Benefits of Using Conformal Coatings?